The Galois characterisation of $p$-adically closed fields -- A modern perspective: Methods in valuation theory

 Another avatar of henselianity is the following equivalent condition, which links the properties of distance (in the sense of the valuation topology) and algebraicity.
 It is remarkably useful in practice. \begin{lem}[Krasner's Lemma] A valued field $(K,v)$ is henselian if and only if it satisfies the following property: given a separable element $x \in K^{\sepc}$ with conjugates $x = x_1, \ldots, x_n$ and any algebraic element $y \in K^{\alg}$, the condition

 implies $K(x) \subseteq K(y)$. \end{lem}

 Perhaps the most far-reaching reason for the importance of henselian valued fields is the fact that henselianity is a \emph{first-order} property (it can be expressed as an axiom scheme via Hensel's Lemma~\ref{lem:hensel}).
 This allows the class of henselian valued fields (structures) to be studied via model theory.
-In contrast, completeness is not a first-order property (as it entails a cardinality bound).
+In contrast, being rank 1 complete is not a first-order property (since it entails a cardinality bound on the value group).
 In model-theoretic practice, henselianity is used---among other things---to lift residue field embeddings to valued field embeddings, which has model-theoretic consequences through methods pioneered by A. Robinson.
 One key formative result in this direction is the Ax-Kochen-Ershov Theorem \ref{thm:AKE}, which we will mention at a later stage.

 We conclude with two applications of Krasner's Lemma.